KaterinaLupacheva/github-api-dashboard/README.md

 # github-api-dashboard

-A dashboard of a github account with stats and charts.
+A dashboard of a GitHub account with stats and charts.

 ## Run the app